What's the difference between a midwife and an OB?

 Do you accept insurance?

-A: We do not accept insurance, with the exception of health shares such as Christian Healthcare Ministry, however we do offer extended payment plans.
+A: We do not accept insurance, with the exception of health shares such as Christian Healthcare Ministries, however we do offer extended payment plans.
+We work with a biller who can help you find out if your insurance policy will reimburse for home birth.
+You can contact her by filling out her verification of benefits form on her website: www.birthprofessionalbilling.com

 What if there is an emergency?